Afghan Civil War (1992–1996): Junbish-i Milli / Uzbekistan

 The Junbish-i-Milli Islami Afghanistan ('National Islamic Movement of Afghanistan') militia of former communist and ethnic Uzbek general Abdul Rashid Dostum was backed by Uzbekistan.
 Uzbek President Islam Karimov was keen to see Dostum controlling as much of Afghanistan as possible, especially in the north along the Uzbek border.
 Dostum's men would become an important force in the fall of Kabul in 1992.
 In April 1992, the opposition forces began their march to Kabul against the government of Najibullah.
-Dostum had allied himself with the opposition commanders Ahmad Shah Massoud and Sayed Jafar Naderi, the head of the Isma'ili community, and together they captured the capital city.
+Dostum had allied himself with the opposition commanders, Massoud and Sayed Jafar Naderi, the head of the Isma'ili community, and together they captured the capital city.
 He and Massoud fought in a coalition against Gulbuddin Hekmatyar.
 Massoud and Dostum's forces joined to defend Kabul against Hekmatyar.
 Some 4000-5000 of his troops, units of his Sheberghan-based 53rd Division and Balkh-based Guards Division, garrisoning Bala Hissar fort, Maranjan Hill, and Khwaja Rawash Airport, where they stopped Najibullah from entering to flee.

 Dostum then left Kabul for his northern stronghold Mazar-i-Sharif, where he ruled, in effect, an independent region (or 'proto-state'), often referred as the Northern Autonomous Zone.
 He printed his own Afghan currency, ran a small airline named Balkh Air, and formed relations with countries including Uzbekistan.
 While the rest of the country was in chaos, his region remained prosperous and functional, and it won him the support from people of all ethnic groups.
 Many people fled to his territory to escape the violence and fundamentalism imposed by the Taliban later on.
-In 1994, Dostum allied himself with Gulbuddin Hekmatyar against the government of Burhanuddin Rabbani and Ahmad Shah Massoud, but in 1995 sided with the government again.
+In 1994, Dostum allied himself with Gulbuddin Hekmatyar against the government of Rabbani and Massoud, but in 1995 sided with the government again.